BATTLE DRONE (2018)

 Back home they’re looking to enjoy some downtime, but instead, arms dealer and uber patriot Karl Kess (Michael Paré, Mayday, Puppet Master: The Littlest Reich) convinces them to go back into Russia.
 Chernobyl to be precise, and grab a massive cache of arms meant for some rebels.
 But when the team, plus CIA observer Hayes (Dominique Swain, Blood Craft, Rottentail) and her team, get there, all they find is a robotic army out to get them.
 Could it be a setup?

 We’ve seen this plot going back at least to Bruno Mattei’s epic slice of Italian cheese Robowar in 1988.
-More recently Kill Command did an excellent job with the same idea.
+More recently, Kill Command did an excellent job with the same idea.
 Battle Drone adds nothing new to the genre and doesn’t add much in the way of entertainment value either.
-The team has the usual members, a hot female, Valkyrie (Natassia Malthe, Lake Placid), martial arts master Shiro (Dan Southworth), Grigori the huge Russian (Oleg Taktarov, Predators, Dead Trigger), etc. The robots might as well be human soldiers.
+The team has the usual members, a hot female, Valkyrie (Natassia Malthe, Lake Placid), martial arts master Shiro (Dan Southworth, The Doorman, Blade of the 47 Ronin), Grigori the huge Russian (Oleg Taktarov, Predators, Dead Trigger), etc. The robots might as well be human soldiers.
 Our heroes rarely seem in any danger after the first couple of encounters.

 Battle Drone is available on DVD and to rent or buy on various streaming platforms.
 It’s also on Netflix for those with a subscription.